RegAlloc/gcc-syntax-highlighting/README.md

 This repository contains a Visual Studio Code / VSCodium extension that adds syntax highlighting for **GCC internals**.
 It is aimed at people working on GCC itself or regularly reading GCC dumps.

+## License

+This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later).

+See the [LICENSE](./LICENSE) file for details.

 ## What this is useful for

 When hacking on GCC you often need to read and understand: